lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

     "name": "LSP3IssuedAssets[]",
     "key": "0x3a47ab5bd3a594c3a8995f8fa58d0876c96819ca4516bd76100c92462f2f9dc0",
     "keyType": "Array",
+    "valueContent": "Number", // the number of elements, start at number 0 "valueType": "uint256",
-    "valueContent": "Address", // describes the content of the elements "valueType": "address" // describes the content of the elements }
+    "elementValueContent": "Address", // describes the content of the elements "elementValueType": "address" // describes the content of the elements }
 ```